Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 With whom to communicate

-Start with managers, leaders, and influencers.
-Cast your vision, share the strategy, check for understanding, invite buy-in, and release them to steer others.
+Start with managers, leaders, and other key stakeholders.
+Cast your vision, share the strategy, check for understanding, invite buy-in, and encourage them to steer employees in that direction.

 How to communicate